zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

                         redirection will cause issues with some payment methods or iDEAL issuers.
 Use HTTP status code ``303 See Other`` to force an HTTP ``GET`` redirect.

-              Recurring payments don't have a checkout URL.
+              Recurring payments do not have a checkout URL.

           * - ``mobileAppCheckout``